-One of the few remaining sizeable, historic sites in Greensboro is undergoing a major restoration.
-The Madison, Wisconsin-based Alexander Company is rehabilitating the Historic Printworks Mill in an adaptive reuse project creating a vibrant, mixed-use community in Greensboro’s blossoming Mill District.
+One of the few remaining sizable, historic sites in Greensboro is undergoing a major restoration.
+Printworks Mill is being rehabilitated in an adaptive reuse project creating a vibrant, mixed-use community in Greensboro’s blossoming Mill District.
 The roughly 470,000 square-foot building will deliver mixed-income residential apartments, interior parking, retail space, and climate-controlled self-storage facilities.
 The new community will feature a wide array of amenities to match the interests of residents and visitors, including a club room, fitness center, swimming pool, tot lots, and extension of the Greensboro Greenway.

 Printworks Mill will feature a wide array of community amenities to match the interests of all residents: